The Engineering Faculty at Berkeley Green UTC focuses on preparing our students to become Engineers of the future.

 Students have access to high quality computers and programmes such as Solidworks and Flowcode for their theory sessions.
 When completing independent study there are banks of computers available for use in social areas as well as in the sixth form study space.

-As a new UTC we only have one year of destination data available but are very pleased with the results so far.
-Of our students in Year 13; 25% of the full time Engineering students went onto study at university, with the remaining 74% chose to work with employers and started their apprenticeships.
+As a new UTC we only have two years of destination data available but are very pleased with the results so far.
+Of our students in Year 13 finishing in the summer of 2019, 25% of the full time Engineering students went onto study at university, with the remaining 74% chose to work with employers and started their apprenticeships.
 Of the students who chose to complete a hybrid course with us, 71% went onto apprenticeships while a further 14% went to university to study engineering focused subjects.

-In year 11 at the end of the two year programme 26% of students stayed at the UTC to continue with their Engineering studies whilst a further 21% embarked upon Engineering based apprenticeships.
+In 2019 of the Year 11 students at the end of the two year programme 26% of students stayed at the UTC to continue with their Engineering studies whilst a further 21% embarked upon Engineering based apprenticeships.

 Our present Year 13 students are following a similar pattern to last years cohort, although at this stage in the academic year the data cannot be confirmed.
 Students (36%) have been offered conditional places on a variety of engineering degree courses including Aerospace and Automotive Engineering at Bristol and Birmingham and Engineering at Bath, Coventry and Southampton.
 We are also supporting (54%) of students who are in the process of completing applications and being interviewed for apprenticeships at a variety of local and national companies including National Grid and GKN.
 Of these students 18% have applied for the Higher Apprenticeship programmes with companies such as GE Aviation and the MOD.